Input frame data requirements for external frame data sources

 Multi-camera:

-• Data from at least one camera is required.
-This camera can be any of the following: RGB camera, VST camera, positioning camera, etc. On a head-mounted display, if only one camera's data is input, it is generally recommended to use an RGB or VST camera located centrally or near the eyes.
+- Data from at least one camera is required.
+This camera can be an RGB camera, a VST camera, a positioning camera, or any other type.
+On a head-mounted display, if only one camera's data is input, it is generally recommended to use an RGB or VST camera located centrally or near the eye.

-• Using multiple cameras can enhance EasyAR algorithm performance.
-Camera frame data from all available cameras at a given moment should be input simultaneously at the same point in time.
+- Using multiple cameras can enhance the performance of EasyAR algorithms.
+Camera frame data from all available cameras for a specific moment should be input simultaneously at the same point in time.

-Multi-camera is not yet fully supported.
-Contact EasyAR for more details.
+Multi-camera support is not yet fully implemented; contact EasyAR for more details.

 Next steps